linode/docs/docs/platform/linode-gpu/getting-started-with-gpu/index.md

 ## Install Dependencies

 Some dependencies may need to be installed prior to installing your driver.
-Listed below are the commands for installing these packages on many popular distributions:
+Listed below are the commands for installing these packages on many popular distributions.

+{{< note >}}
+After running these commands, reboot your Linode from the [Cloud Manager](https://cloud.linode.com).
+The commands install missing kernel headers needed by NVIDIA's driver, and rebooting will ensure that they will be available.
+{{< /note >}}

-### Ubuntu 18.10
+### Ubuntu 18

     sudo apt-get install build-essential